lawalgodwin/alx-system_engineering-devops/0x00-shell_basics/README.md

 Deleting files  in folders
 Deleting a folder with script
 a script that changes the working directory to the previous one.
+A bash script thatv lists the contents of different directories at once